tryyang2001/tp/docs/UserGuide.md

 __________________________________________________________________________________________
 ```

-❗️ Though the parameters are optional, do provide at least one of them so that _Fitbot_ knows what you want to update about the Item!

 #### 4.4.5 Deleting Upcoming Exercise Items `delete u/`

-In case any upcoming exercise is cancelled and you would like to remove it from the Future Exercise List, you can use
+In case any Upcoming Exercise Item is cancelled and you would like to remove it from the Upcoming Exercise List, you can use
-this command to delete that particular upcoming exercise.
-Deletion of multiple upcoming exercises is supported to.
+this command to delete that particular Upcoming Exercise Item.
+Deletion of multiple Upcoming Exercise Items is supported too.

 Format: `delete u/LIST_NO {,LIST_NO,...}` deletes the n<sup>th</sup> Upcoming Exercise Item in the Upcoming Exercise List, where *n* is the index of the exercise to delete.
 You may delete multiple Exercise Items at once by providing multiple `LIST_NO` that are separated by commas.